SAP-archive/karydia/README.md

 If a pod was created after the installation of Karydia the pod description will be different, even so it was the same call:
 * no service account token is mounted
-* a user is specified (root user will not be used)and the seccomp
+* a user is specified (root user will not be used)
 * seccomp profile runtime/default is assigned

 ```